HCL-TECH-SOFTWARE/appscan-issue-gateway-2/README.md

 The `appscan-issue-gateway-v2` facilitates issue synchronization between AppScan (AppScan on Cloud, AppScan 360°, and AppScan Enterprise) and Jira.
 This capability enables AppScan users to transfer security issue data to other systems, eliminating the need for custom REST calls and plumbing.
 This service operates as a REST API, making it suitable for automated scanning workflows where it is invoked for issue processing.

+> **SECURITY UPDATE**: This version introduces secure credential storage using the system's native credential managers (Windows Credential Manager, macOS Keychain, or Linux Secret Service API).
+All sensitive information including AppScan credentials and encryption keys are now stored securely in your system's native credential store.
+Please update your configuration to use the new secure credential management system.

 ## Prerequisites
 The following prerequisites are required: